 Translation generally pays at between $50 and $200 pesos per word, depending on the company/institute and whether you’re working directly for them or through an agency.
 Translation is a good option if you have a high level of Spanish and English.
 You could get in touch with Inglés Bogotá, which offers teaching and translation work.
 In 2015, they were paying $50 pesos/word for translations, which is quite a low rate given that universities will usually pay $150-200 pesos/word, but you might find it ok if you’re just getting started and would like to add some translation experience to your CV.
 Alternatively, you could try contacting universities directly to offer your services or apply for translation jobs on LinkedIn.

-If you prefer to earn in dollars and avoid the 33% income tax here in Colombia during your first 6 months of living in Colombia, you can set up a profile on Upwork, an online platform for freelancers.
-There are all kinds of work advertised on Upwork, from people needing virtual assistants, to translation work, to social media management to web developers to writers.
+If you prefer to earn in dollars, you can set up a profile on Upwork, an online platform for freelancers.
+There are all kinds of work advertised, from people needing virtual assistants, to translation work, to social media management to web developers to writers.
 The best thing is that you can work from the comfort of your own home (or wherever you want!).
 You can set your hourly rate, or you can apply for assignments which offer a fixed fee.
 My boyfriend works on Upwork in the evenings to earn an additional income and earns $9 an hour (not bad by Colombian standards).
 I have also found a couple of freelance writing gigs on Upwork.
 The great thing is that, although Upwork takes a 10-20% commission, they guarantee your payment, so you never have to worry about getting paid.

 Remote working is becoming more and more of a thing nowadays, and there are now websites dedicated to advertising remote-working job opportunities.
-These jobs will usually pay in dollars or euros, which when converted to Colombian pesos usually goes a long way.
+These jobs will usually pay in dollars or euros, which when converted to Colombian pesos usually goes further than salaries you’d get from jobs in Bogota with Colombian employers.
 Some of the links below are for general job search websites, so you’ll need to type “Remote” into the search box or use the filter as necessary.

 - We Work Remotely